-If Windows Update keeps failing with errors like 0x800f0922 or “Can’t update Windows RE”, your Recovery (WinRE) partition is likely too small.
-This guide explains what the Recovery partition does, why it runs out of space, and three safe ways to fix it—with detailed steps and clear explanations for beginners.
+If Windows Update keeps failing with errors like 0x800f0922 or messages such as “Can’t update Windows RE”, there’s a good chance your Recovery (WinRE) partition is too small.
+This guide explains what the Recovery partition does, why it runs out of space, and three safe ways to fix it — with detailed, beginner-friendly steps.

-- 1 What is the Recovery (WinRE) Partition and Why Space Matters
+- 1 What Is the Recovery (WinRE) Partition and Why Free Space Matters

 - 2 Before You Start (Critical Safety Checklist)